By Two Love

 By Two Love is a 2022 Indian Kannada-language romantic comedy film written and directed by Hari Santhosh.
-Produced by KVN Productions, it stars Dhaveerrah and Sree Leela.
+Produced by KVN Productions, it stars Dhanveerah and Sreeleela.
 The film tells the story of two youngsters in Bangalore, Balu and Leela, who lead an independent life and don't resonate with the traditional idea of marriage and children.
 The film has score and soundtrack composed by B. Ajaneesh Loknath.

 The film was released theatrically on 18 February 2022.

 Plot

 Bytwo Love revolves around Balakrishna aka Balu and Leela aka Leelu.
 Balu is a Die-Hard Sachin Tendulkar fan, who has a problem with his family since his father has married for the second time.
 Leelu, who is unhappy with her younger brother's conduct in life.
 Yet, their mother keeps taking the side of her younger brother.

 Balu and Leela, hailing from different towns, decide to leave their respective homes and land up in the cosmopolitan city of Bangalore, looking for jobs.
 They accidentally meet in a cab and get into a fight.
 Unfortunately, the two land jobs at the same office, a professional matrimonial company Mr & Mrs Matrimony.
 Time passes by, Balu and Leelu become good friends, and eventually, fall in love with each other.
 Balu and Leelu decide to take their life to the next stage and test themselves and find whether they are fit enough to start a family.
-Their quest lead them to adopt a infant child and start a live-in relationship and names the child as Puppy.
+Their quest lead them to adopt an infant child and start a live-in relationship and names the child as Puppy.

 Initially, life is rosy, but it doesn't stay that way.
 In the end, they realize that running a family isn't easy and part ways, leaving Puppy to its fate.
 When they reach their hometowns.
 Balu finds that he misunderstood his father where he reconciles with him and Balu reveals about Leelu and Puppy to his father and Leelu also tells the same to her mother.
 The parents advice them to reconcile with each other.
 Balu and Leelu meet and apologize to each other and search for Puppy, but to no avail.
 An auto driver, who gave Puppy to Balu and Leelu finds Puppy and brings him to Balu and Leelu, thus reconciling with each other.

-In the mid-credits scene, Balu and Leelu get married in presence of their parents, friends and Puppy.
+In a mid-credits scene, Balu and Leelu get married in presence of their parents, friends and Puppy.